 - Get to know the other dogs and how your dog interacts with them and keep your dogs with the dogs that they seem to like and play well with and won’t pick up any bad behavior.
 Keep an eye on your dogs’ physical elements like tail between the legs ‘scared’ or hair up on their back ‘aggressive or protective mode’.
 Know the typical behavior body signs or signals.
 If your dog becomes aggressive or a dog becomes aggressive against them, it is best to leash them up and leave the park or relocate to a different area of the park.
 Remember things like toys create curiosity, which can lead to competitiveness which can lead to aggressive behavior.
 Try to recognize when things start to become competitive before it leads to aggressive behavior, so you can monitor the dog’s behavior and so it doesn’t lead to aggressive competitiveness.

-- If your dog does not meet doggie daycares shot requirements because your pet is immune compromised or on a holistic veterinary schedule (limited vaccines and limited other meds) and you need to board your dog at a doggie daycare, then discuss with the facility your options as a more holistic pet owner.
+- If your dog does not meet doggie daycares shot requirements because your pet is immune compromised or on a holistic veterinary schedule (limited vaccines) and you need to board your dog at a doggie daycare, then discuss with the facility your options.
 Thay may have options for private play or stay pets, so your pet is in a more private setting.
 If you cannot find a facility to work with you then it may be best to hire a pet-sitter to come to your home.
 Many dogs are more comfortable at home, and this may alleviate any anxiety.
 Your veterinarian may be able to provide you with a health certificate with conditional circumstances listed.

 - It is your responsibility to control the environment your dog plays and stays in, so make sure the play areas re: Clean and not near any standing bodies of water such as creeks or streams where some of the more dangerous bacteria and other elements can linger.
 It is also important to not play or stay near areas where insects can thrive such as near ponds and other bodies of water.
 If mosquitos or flies are biting you then they are biting your dog, so find another place and relocate to a different area.
-Spray your dog down with Safe Natural anti-insect topical sprays – the best protection for your dog is to treat your dog’s coat with a Safe Natural spray but also stay away from areas that are prone to harbor insects, such as ponds, wet areas and areas with long grass.
+Spray yourself and your dog with a safe natural anti-insect topical spray.
+It is also important to try to stay away from areas that are prone to harbor insects, such as ponds, wet areas and areas with long grass.